|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Two first-class facilities are available to accommodate a wide range of recreational opportunities.
 The 59,000 square foot Independence Blue Cross Student Center provides participants with a first-class environment for fitness conditioning, aerobics, martial arts, and racquetball; the Center has an indoor jogging track and an outdoor multi-purpose court.
 The Student Pavilion is a 52,000 square foot space which provides opportunities for activities such as basketball, volleyball, badminton, indoor tennis, table tennis, indoor soccer, and indoor flag football as well as an indoor golf driving range.
 Additionally, the Pavilion Complex includes a sand volleyball court and seven outdoor lighted tennis courts.
 One of the tennis courts has a special surface that accommodates rollerblading and in-line hockey.
 Other amenities also include day lockers and equipment check-out.

-For further information, visit the Recreation Services Office or call (215) 204-1267 or visit the department website at http://www.temple.edu/recsvcs
+For further information, visit the Campus Recreation Office, call 215-204-1267, or visit the department website at www.temple.edu/recsvcs

 Martyn J. Miller, Ph.D., Director

 International Services (OIS) provides service and support to Temple University’s international students, scholars and researchers.
-Contributing to Temple’s intellectual and cultural diversity, the international student and scholar community represents more than 100 countries and offers a unique opportunity to expand one’s cultural and academic horizons.
+Contributing to Temple’s intellectual and cultural diversity, the international student and scholar community represents more than 120 countries and offers a unique opportunity to expand one’s cultural and academic horizons.
 To accomplish its mission, International Services generates all legal documents required for non-immigrant students and scholars; provides advisory and counseling services; serves as a liaison to University departments, U.S. and foreign government agencies, and the greater community; facilitates the assimilation of international students and scholars into the larger Temple community; and contributes to the international community’s cross-cultural understanding and appreciation.
-Detailed information on programs and services offered by OIS is available for the office in 1700 N. Broad St. or the office’s web site at http://www.temple.edu/ois.
+Detailed information on programs and services offered by OIS is available from the office in 1700 N. Broad St. or the office’s website at www.temple.edu/ois.

-Temple University requires all new and continuing international students in Nonimmigrant Student (both F-I and J-1) status to carry health insurance that meets certain minimum standards determined by the United States Department of State.
-For detailed information, please see: http://www.temple.edu/ois/insur.htm.
+Temple University requires all new and continuing international students in Nonimmigrant Student (both F-1 and J-1) status to carry health insurance that meets certain minimum standards determined by the United States Department of State.
+For detailed information, please see www.temple.edu/ois/insur.htm.

 In addition, international students must demonstrate that they are free of active tuberculosis by submitting to Student Health Services a Tuberculosis Screening Record which has been certified by a licensed physician.
 International students may meet this requirement upon arrival at Temple University by taking a PPD test at Student Health Services.

-A mandatory orientation session is held for new international students at the beginning of each academic term; for more information, please see the Orientation section in this bulletin.
+A mandatory orientation session is held for new international students at the beginning of each academic term.
+For more information, please see the Office of International Services website at www.temple.edu/ois/orientation.htm and the Office of Orientation website at www.temple.edu/orientation/accepted/orientation_testing/orientation_testing.html.

 Kathryn D'Angelo, M.S., Associate Dean